Home > Motors

 2024 Kawasaki KLX110R

-Kawasaki is one of the most successful off-road brands in the motorcycle industry, and it’s got plenty of off-road models to suit a broad spectrum of riders.
+Kawasaki is one of the most successful off-road brands in the motorcycle industry.
+And it’s got plenty of off-road models to suit a broad spectrum of riders.
 However, if you’re looking for an automatic dirt bike, there’s only one choice available to you from Team Green, and that’s the KLX110R.
-This bike features a four-speed automatic transmission and a 26.8-inch seat height.
+This bike has a four-speed automatic transmission and a 26.8-inch seat height.

-This bike stands a little taller than some others.
+This bike stands a little taller than some others in the category.
 It’s still a long way from being a full-size off-roader, but that doesn’t mean the fun is reserved only for kids.
-With a punchy 112cc air-cooled four-stroke engine, the Kawasaki KLX110R has more than enough grunt to put smiles on the faces of older riders — it just happens to be good for younger riders to have a rip on, too.
+With a punchy 112cc air-cooled four-stroke engine, the KLX110R has more than enough grunt to put smiles on the faces of older riders.

 Riders just have to ease off the throttle and click the bike into gear via the usual foot-operated gear lever — that’s it.
-Or, for riders wanting a fully automatic experience, leave the bike in third gear and twist.
-There’s enough suspension to handle average off-road and trail-riding terrain and obstacles, and the mechanical drum brakes offer ample stopping power.
+There’s enough suspension to handle average “pit bike” off-road and trail-riding terrain and obstacles.
+And the mechanical drum brakes offer ample stopping power.

 Plus, there’s plenty of room for upgrades.
 Say you want the fun of a semi-automatic dirt bike from Kawasaki but would prefer a taller saddle height.
 Swing by an aftermarket store that specializes in kits to add inches to your front suspension, with special rear swingarms that help raise the height.